ilsegaertner/ilsegaertner/README.md

 👀 I’m currently deepening my knowledge in Angular and Typescript

-🌱 My general passion is frontend but...

-📫 ...feel free to reach out for all full-stack inquiries
+🌱 My general passion is frontend but feel free to reach out for all full-stack inquiries

 <!---
 ilsegaertner/ilsegaertner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.